Press Alt+1 for screen-reader mode, Alt+0 to cancelAccessibility Screen-Reader Guide, Feedback, and Issue Reporting

-When it comes to your property, it’s important to understand easements — legal rights that allow others to use parts of your land for specific purposes, like utilities or road access.
+When it comes to your property, it’s important to understand easements, which are legal rights that allow others to use parts of your land for specific purposes, like utilities or road access.
 Easements are established in various ways, including:

-- Platting Process: Defined uses dedicated by the plat.
+• Platting Process: Defined uses dedicated by the plat, which is a plot of land.

 Road Right of Way